loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 Running the Alfresco Server
 ===========================

-Ensure that the MySQL server is running, then navigate to the '~/alfresco/tomcat' directory
+Ensure that the MySQL server is running, then navigate to the '~/alfresco' directory
-- Run 'bin/startup.sh' to start Tomcat
+- Run 'alf_start_tc.sh'
 - If you wish to use OpenOffice document transformations, run '../start_oo.sh'
 - You can now try Alfresco by visiting: